How could I pass up the opportunity to visit Europa Point and the Southernmost tip of Gibraltar?

 The present version of the memorial was unveiled on 4 July 2013.

-Harding's battery was built on the remains of the 7th Europa Battery in 1859. and was named after Sir George Harding.
+Harding’s battery was built on the remains of the 7th Europa Battery in 1859.
+It is named after Sir George Harding.

 The Shrine of Our Lady of Europe is a Roman Catholic Church at Europa Point.
 It used to be a mosque but when the Spaniards captured Gibraltar from the Moors in 1462, they converted it to a Catholic Shrine, dedicated to Our Lady of Europe.

-The Keightley Way Tunnel is a 412 m long tunnel driven by the men of Tunneling Troop of the 1st Fortress Squadron between 1960 and 1962.
+The Keightley Way Tunnel is a 412 m long tunnel driven by the men of Tunnelling Troop of the 1st Fortress Squadron between 1960 and 1962.

-It only allows traffic heading to Europa Point and there is a pedestrian path, so of course, I couldn't resist it.
+It only allows traffic heading to Europa Point.
+I couldn’t resist the temptation to walk the tunnel.

-The tunnel was named after General Sir Charles Keightley who was the Governor of Gibraltar at the time.
+The tunnel is named after General Sir Charles Keightley, the Governor of Gibraltar at the time.